0xPoe/talks/ticdc-new-sink.slide/slides.md

 So, how do we detect conflicts?
 We can use a union set to store the events and identify them using the primary key and unique key.
 If two events modify the same key, we can put them in the same set.

 For example, if we ignore DML5 for now, we can group the events as follows: Group 1 contains DML1 and DML4, Group 2 contains DML2 and DML3, and Group 3 contains only DML6.
-We can then write the groups to the target system in parallel, with each group being handled by a separate worker.
+We can then write the groups to the target system concurrently, with each group being handled by a separate worker.

 It's pretty simple, right?
 However, there is a problem.
 If we add DML5 to the mix, we will encounter an issue.
-DML5 conflicts with all the other events, so can't write it in parallel with the other events.
+DML5 conflicts with all the other events, so  we can't write it concurrently with the other events.
 We must wait until all the other events have been written to the target system before we can write DML5.

 This is a significant problem.
 If we have a large number of events, we will have to wait a long time before we can write DML5.
 This is unacceptable.
-We can write DML6 at any time because it doesn't conflict with any other events.
+We can write DML6 at any time be cause it doesn't conflict with any other events.
 However, DML5 will cause a stop-world problem.
 Therefore, we need to find a solution to this problem.
 -->

 ---